-CIBC is committed to providing a wide range of financing options to our Small Business customers.
+CIBC is committed to providing a wide range of financing options to our business clients.
 To complement our line of products, we have compiled a selection of alternative financing solutions.

 Rapid Financing powered by Thinking Capital

-Get fast and simple financing for your small business with Rapid Financing powered by Thinking Capital.
+Get fast and simple financing for your business with Rapid Financing powered by Thinking Capital.

-Rapid Financing from Thinking Capital can help finance your small business if you want:
+Rapid Financing from Thinking Capital can help finance your business if you want: